OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 <!-- high level introduction of what we're doing in this tutorial: turning the omega into a router, brief description of a router -->

 This tutorial will show you how you can use the Omega as a WiFi router.
-A router is a device uses an Ethernet connection to provide a wireless area network.
-We are going to plug our Omega into a modem to provide internet to an area.
+A router is a device has a connection to the internet (or other networks) through Ethernet, and then provides access to this network wirelessly through a WiFi Access Point (AP).

+The Omega is configured to host a WiFi Access point by default, by following this tutorial, you will learn how to change the configuration so that network access from the ethernet port is shared on the WiFi AP.

-The Ethernet Expansion is required to give your Omega access to an Ethernet port.
-By using the Ethernet Expansion, we can turn our Omega into a low-cost yet effective router.
+In this example, we will be using an Omega2, a Dock, and an Ethernet Expansion to turn our Omega into a low-cost yet effective router.
+These same configuration changes can be made for any custom hardware that uses the Omega2/Omega2S and has an ethernet port.

 <!-- illustration showing the whole system -->